 Our Thai Cooking Class Menu at SITCA

-We were taking this Thai cooking class on a Monday evening.
+We were taking this cooking class on a Monday evening.
 And on this night, our menu included homemade massaman curry paste, massaman curry with chicken, spicy prawns (or chicken) salad with lemon grass, and deep fried spring rolls.
 We were really looking forward to this menu, especially the massaman curry…because we are huge fans!

 The setting at SITCA was very comfortable and professional.
 We all sat around a large table where we could easily see each other and the instructor.
 This is where we would chat about ingredients, take notes, and do some cutting and preparing — but it is not where we did the cooking.